Is Stock Market Timing a Smart Investment Strategy?

 An individual might put off investing because they want to pay off all debts first or achieve other goals, like buying a house.
 In some cases, that might be true, like paying off high-interest credit cards or saving for a short-term goal, such as a three to six-month emergency fund.

 But once a person has an emergency fund and is out of credit card debt, they should consider investing, even if they have a mortgage or student loan debt.
-Even if they’re only investing for retirement, it’s a good idea to start now.
+Even if they’re only investing for retirement, it’s a good idea to start as soon as possible.

 Consider Investing as Early as Possible

-The younger you are when you invest, the better.
+The younger you are when you invest, the better the chances are that you’ll reach your financial goals.
 For example, imagine Person A invests $200 a month in a retirement account starting at age 25.

 Person B invests the same amount starting at age 35.
 They both continue to add $200 a month to their account.
 When they both retire at age 65, Person A will have almost twice as much as Person B: $306,689, compared to $167,550, assuming a 6% rate of return, 2% inflation rate, and 15% tax rate.